 4 The nurse will prepare a written plan of care, detailing the services and timing of various activities.
 The plan should be reviewed with the appropriate family member as well as the client.

 5 Generations will assign a CHHA, based on criteria provided by the client, family member and nurse.
 The CHHA will be provided with the plan of care and a copy will be kept in the client’s home for updating and notation during service.

 6 Generations management or nurse supervisor will accompany the CHHA to the clients’ home on the first visit as an introduction and to answer any unforeseen questions that may arise.
 The CHHA will be wearing a Generations ID badge with photo for proper identification.
-Upon arrival our CHHA will use the client’s home phone to make a toll-free call to Generations.
+Upon arrival our CHHA will make a call to Generations.
 This call (using state-of-the-art tracing technology) confirms that the CHHA has arrived.
 Another toll-free call is made at the end of the daily assignment at which time the CHHA inputs the activities performed that day.
 This ensures accuracy in billing, as well as enabling real-time verification of the CHHA’s arrival.

-7 About every 4-6 weeks, our nurse and/or a member of management will visit the home to check on the client and the CHHA, and to ensure that the plan of care is working as intended or to make any adjustments called for.
-The nurse manager will perform a more formal nursing reassessment every 60 days, as required by New Jersey regulations.
+7 Our nurse and/or a member of management will visit the home regularly to check on the client and the CHHA, and to ensure that the plan of care is working as intended or to make any adjustments called for.
+The nurse will perform a more formal nursing reassessment every 60 days, as required by New Jersey regulations.